-- 01.0 Identify differences between alternating current (AC) and direct current (DC). - 02.0 Identify differences between low-voltage and line voltage. - 03.0 Identify the four basic units of measurement used with electricity and explain how they relate in Ohm's Law. - 04.0 Read and identify planning tools, including construction drawings and symbols on drawings. - 05.0 Identify the various types of documentation tools and methods used on a job/project. - 06.0 Interpret, create or modify documentation as needed to comply with design specifications. - 07.0 Use and maintain hand tools, power tools and test equipment. - 08.0 Understand and follow construction methods pertaining to electronic systems integration. - 09.0 Identify and construct common cables used in electronic systems integration. - 10.0 Use fasteners, anchors and back boxes to mount cable and other equipment to structures. - 11.0 Identify applicable building codes. - 12.0 Demonstrate applicable safety practices. - 13.0 Define the electronic systems integration and automation industry. - 14.0 Explain the business of residential technologies. - 15.0 Assemble the pre-wire phase of installation. - 16.0 Assemble the trim-out phase of installation. - 17.0 Design and construct racks and cabinets. - 18.0 Mount system components used in electronics integration. - 19.0 Install and configure power devices and equipment. - 20.0 Install and calibrate audio sub-systems. - 21.0 Install and calibrate video sub-systems. - 22.0 Explain the fundamentals of the home theater/media room. - 23.0 Install and configure phone/networking devices. - 24.0 Install Closed Circuit Television (CCTV)/ security devices. - 25.0 Install, set-up and use off-air/cable/satellite related devices. - 26.0 Calibrate control related devices. - 27.0 Verify and test system to confirm proper operation and compliance with design specifications. - 28.0 Explain the fundamentals of other sub-systems. - 29.0 Identify the role and responsibilities of the system designer. - 30.0 Apply the basics of project management. - 31.0 Design and build network infrastructure as it relates to electronics integration and automation. - 32.0 Design and build wireless networks for electronics integration and automation. - 33.0 Describe the commercial applications of electronics integration and automation.
+- 01.0 Identify differences between alternating current (AC) and direct current (DC). - 02.0 Identify the parameters of and the differences in voltages (e.g. 12, 24, 120, 240, 277, 480, etc.). - 03.0 Identify the four basic units of measurement used with electricity and explain how they relate in Ohm's Law. - 04.0 Read and identify planning tools, including construction drawings and symbols on drawings. - 05.0 Identify the various types of documentation tools and methods used on a job/project. - 06.0 Interpret, create or modify job/project documentation as needed to comply with design specifications. - 07.0 Use and maintain hand tools, power tools and test equipment in a manner that complies with OSHA requirements and general safety best practices. - 08.0 Understand the fundamentals of common building construction methodologies (wood frame, metal frame, masonry, concrete, etc.) and how they affect the installation of electronic systems and cabling. - 09.0 Identify and construct common cables used in electronic systems integration. - 10.0 Use fasteners, anchors and back boxes to mount cable and other equipment to structures. - 11.0 Identify applicable building codes. - 12.0 Demonstrate applicable safety practices. - 13.0 Define the electronic systems integration and automation industry. - 14.0 Explain the business fundamentals of electronic systems technology integration. - 15.0 Assemble and execute the pre-wire phase of installation. - 16.0 Assemble and execute the trim-out phase of installation. - 17.0 Design and construct racks and cabinets. - 18.0 Mount system components used in electronics integration. - 19.0 Connect and configure basic network infrastructure as it relates to electronics integration and automation - 20.0 Install and configure power devices and equipment. - 21.0 Install and perform basic configuration of audio sub-systems. - 22.0 Install and perform basic configuration of video sub-systems. - 23.0 Explain the audio/video fundamentals of various specialty spaces (e.g. cinema room, media room, home office, etc.). - 24.0 Install and configure telephone and networking devices. - 25.0 Install surveillance and security devices. - 26.0 Install, connect, configure and test off-air/cable/satellite related devices. - 27.0 Connect equipment related to integrated system control applications and understand basic control programming concepts. - 28.0 Verify and test system to confirm proper operation and compliance with design specifications. - 29.0 Explain the fundamentals of common residential sub-systems. - 30.0 Identify the role and responsibilities of the system designer. - 31.0 Apply the basics of project management. - 32.0 Connect and configure basic network infrastructure as it relates to electronics integration and automation. - 33.0 Connect and configure wireless networks for electronics integration and automation. - 34.0 Describe the commercial applications of electronics integration and automation. - 35.0 Understand how to install a commercial fire alarm system.